SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 You can override the entire participantsPanel component by pasing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `participanPanel` key to the `VideocallInterface Object`

-You can import parts of default participantsPanel ui from the [SubComponents Library](/first-party-extension/api-reference/sub-component-library) accessible under the `fpe-api` module to reuse them in your component.
+You can import parts of default participantsPanel ui from the [SubComponents Library](/first-party-extension/api-reference/sub-component-library) accessible under the `customization-api` module to reuse them in your component.

 Use the example code given below showcasing reconstruction of the default participantsPanel ui as a guide.